comal21/CKAD---Batch28/Lab 1- kubeadm cluster.md

 apt install curl -y
 ```

-Run curl on the localhost (container) to verify the http installation.
+Run curl on the localhost (container) to verify the httpd installation.
 ```
 curl localhost
 exit